ezaquarii/vpn-at-home/README.rst

 App config
 ~~~~~~~~~~

 Configuration is loaded from ``settings.json`` located in deployment directory.
-Settings file must be generated first.
+The settings file is generated
+during a bootstrap stage, so there is no need to generate it manually.
+However, should you need to generate the
+script during development, you can do it with a supplied Django management command:

 ::

-    (virtuanenv) $ ./backend/manage.py configure [--accept] [--devel] [--help]
+    $ ${ROOT}/bin/manage configure [--accept] [--devel] [--help] [--force]

-Once the file is generated, you must accept it by flipping a ``configured`` flag inside.
+Once the file is generated (ie. after bootstrap), you must review and accept it by flipping the ``configured`` flag inside.

-.. note:: ``settings.json`` is excluded from Git repository, so you can safely put your real e-mail credentials there.
+.. note:: ``settings.json`` is excluded from Git repository, so you can safely put your real e-mail credentials there
+          during development.

 You can also access **Django Admin** app, which is left enabled.